 Our meetings have usually started at 6.30 pm and alternated between meetings with a visiting dealer, and what we call an ordinary meeting, which has no dealer.
 The latter are more of a get together, and we used the time to discuss recent meetings, plan for future ones, talk about the local collecting scene, and mull over any feedback from the last few meetings.
-They were also a good chance to have a bit of a chat, without worrying someone is over at a dealer’s table buying the card you really wanted
+They were also a good chance to have a bit of a chat without worrying someone is over at a dealer’s table buying the card you really wanted

 We have had a number of dealers stalling out with us over the years who are always pleased to come back; but then it has always been our aim to make them happy when they come to us.
 All of them travel a fair distance, and it is heartening to hear our branch is held in such good regard by them, also good that our visiting collectors make it worth their while to come along, and keep coming back.

 Before meetings were cancelled we had established a pattern of four regular dealers per year, these being:

-Sean Clover – who comes over from Rochdale, and is fairly new to the card scene over our area, though you may also know him from the Durham Postcard, Cigarette Card and Stamp Fair.
+Sean Clover – who comes over from Rochdale, and is fairly new to the card scene over our area, though you may also know him from the BIG Durham Postcard, Cigarette Card and Stamp Fair.
 He took the slot vacated by John Shaw, who was cutting back on his travelling.

 Sean may not have a huge stock, but his condition is really good and he often comes with unusual sets, including this one of Peninsular ‘Hindu Gods’ in really lovely condition, snapped up by a delighted buyer recently.